-Department of Pediatrics - January 2017
+Department of Pediatrics - Winter 2017

 As the epidemic of narcotics use among adults spread across the United States, neonatologists began to see a corresponding epidemic in NICUs--more and more narcotic-exposed newborns.
 Current estimates are that one newborn exposed to opioids in utero is born every 25 minutes in the United States.
 The result may be a baby suffering from Neonatal Abstinence Syndrome (NAS), which produces fever, diarrhea, poor feeding and potentially seizures and death in already fragile infants.

 University Hospitals Rainbow Babies & Children’s Hospital neonatologists are part of a unique collaborative in Ohio, the Ohio Children’s Hospital Neonatal Abstinence Syndrome Consortium (OCHNAS) that helped define a standardized protocol for the care of babies born with NAS.
 Through a series of multi-site studies, this protocol has led to a reduction of the length of time a newborn needs to stay in the NICU for treatment and how long that newborn needs pharmacological treatment.
 Ideally, it may also reduce the number of newborns who need pharmacological intervention for NAS.

 “The key is strict adherence to the entire protocol from initiation of therapy through weaning off of medication,” says Moira Crowley, MD, Director, Fetal Consultative Service, Co-Director, Neonatal ECMO Program, and Neonatologist, UH Rainbow Babies & Children’s Hospital; Assistant Professor of Pediatrics, Case Western Reserve University School of Medicine.